IT firms resort to work-from-home amid Bengaluru rain fury | Business

 ''Due to heavy rainfall in Bengaluru, Wipro has advised its employees to work from home today.
 Business Continuity Plans have been invoked and there has been no disruption to business,'' Wipro said in response to an e-mail query by PTI.

-Many parts of the rain-battered city on Tuesday saw a repeat of scenes witnessed on Monday -- inundated roads and streets, tractors plowing through flooded localities ferrying people, submerged vehicles, and more overnight rains.
+Many parts of the rain-battered city on Tuesday saw a repeat of scenes witnessed on Monday -- inundated roads and streets, tractors ploughing through flooded localities ferrying people, submerged vehicles and more overnight rains.

+E-commerce firm Flipkart said it has been closely monitoring the situation and all its corporate employees have been advised to continue to work from home. ''We are taking steps to support any employees and families affected by rains.
+For first-hand information, we send a regular advisory to our employees, with helpline numbers to reach for any emergency,'' a Flipkart spokesperson said.
+The Walmart group firm further said that it is ''continuing to serve'' customers.

+''For our delivery staff and hubs in affected areas, we have maintained a helpline number and there are SOPs (Standard Operating Procedures) in place for their safety, including security training, SOS Awareness, Loss Prevention Awareness, and response protocols etc,'' the Flipkart spokesperson said.

+Some professionals on social media platforms blamed encroachment, especially around lakes and illegal constructions, in the city as one of the reasons for heavy flooding.

-''Things are bad.
-Please take care,'' Gaurav Munjal, founder of the Softbank-backed education technology firm Unacademy said on Twitter after he, his family, and his dog were rescued by a tractor.
+Dramatic footage of the rescue, flooded roads and residences, and submerged cars circulated on social media platforms throughout the day. ''Things are bad.
+Please take care,'' Gaurav Munjal, founder of the Softbank-backed education technology firm Unacademy said on Twitter after his family and dog were rescued by a tractor.

-MediaTek has approximately 800 employees in India but it won't share the Bengaluru breakup.
+MediaTek has approximately 800 employees in India but it did not share the Bengaluru breakup.

-Meesho's spokesperson said the startup announced a first-of-its-kind 'Boundaryless Workplace Model' this year in February which gives employees the power to choose to work from the home, office, or any location of their choice.
+Meesho's spokesperson said the startup announced a first-of-its-kind 'Boundaryless Workplace Model' this year in February, which gives employees the power to choose to work from home, office or any location of their choice.

-''The flexibility of the policy enables employees to choose a location based on their convenience, thereby breaking the traditional workplace dynamics of compulsory attendance at the office.
+''The flexibility of the policy enables employees to choose a location based on their convenience, thereby breaking the traditional workplace dynamics of compulsory attendance to office.

 ''The 'work from anywhere model has played an important role in the current situation in Bengaluru when daily commute has been hugely disrupted in the wake of the incessant rains,'' the spokesperson said.

 ''Additionally, we have satellite offices in major metro cities that offer employees further options to choose their preferred work location.
-Driven by our people-first mindset, we will continue to take forward-looking and industry-defining policies that are vested in the best interests of employees.''
+Driven by our people-first mindset, we will continue to take forward-looking and industry-defining policies that are vested in the best interests of employees,'' Meesho's spokesperson added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)